 Medicaid The law provides enhanced federal funding to states that expand Medicaid eligibility for residents up to 133% of the poverty level.
 About 14 million new enrollees have been added as 31 states and the District of Columbia expanded that eligibility, with states picking up very little of the cost.
 The Medicaid expansion would freeze in 2020, becoming limited to current enrollees.
 States would have to make up the difference in cost if they wanted to maintain the expansion for new enrollees.
 Continue Medicaid expansion under Obamacare for three years, then begin to roll it back in 2021.
 States could choose between block grants or per capita caps, but both options would curb their overall federal Medicaid funding.
 States could add a requirement that some people must work to get Medicaid.
-States can go beyond caps if a public health emergency is called.
 Pre-existing Conditions Insurance companies are not allowed to increase someone's premiums or deny coverage based on preexisting conditions.
 States could allow insurers to increase someone's premiums based on their preexisting conditions if they had a break in coverage.
-Rates would not be allowed to be increased but states may allow rates to not cover costs associated with some conditions.
-Insurance companies can consider preexisting conditions when charging customers, as long as they also offer at least one plan that doesn't.
-Premium costs based on age Insurers can charge older customers up to three times as much as they charge younger customers.
+Rates would not be allowed to be increased, but states may allow rates to not cover costs associated with some conditions.
+Premium Costs Based on Age Insurers can charge older customers up to three times as much as they charge younger customers.
 Insurers would be able to charge older customers up to five times as much as they charge younger customers.
 Insurers would be able to charge older customers up to five times as much as they charge younger customers.
-Subsidies ACA tax credits are based on income, age and geography, Tax credits would be based primarily on age.
-People would still receive subsidies, which would phase out at incomes of \$75,000 per year Tax credits would be based on income, age and geography.
+Subsidies ACA tax credits are based on income, age, and geography.
+Tax credits would be based primarily on age.
+People would still receive subsidies, which would phase out at incomes of \$75,000 per year.
+Tax credits would be based on income, age, and geography.
 Would still link aid to consumers' income, though it would stop at 350% of poverty level.
 A new formula would be created to determine credits.
-Taxes Tax on health insurers, Cadillac tax on generous employer health plans (which has been delayed), a medical-device tax and a tax on individuals who earn more than \$250,000 a year.
+Taxes Tax on health insurers, Cadillac tax on generous employer health plans (which has been delayed), a medical-device tax, and a tax on individuals who earn more than \$250,000 a year.
 Majority of taxes would be eliminated.
 Cadillac tax would be delayed to 2026.
-Majority of taxes would be eliminated except for the 3.8% tax on investment income and a 0.9% tax on wealthy individuals.
+Majority of taxes would be eliminated.
 Cadillac tax would be delayed to 2026.
 Flexible Savings Accounts limits would be repealed.
-Women health care Insurance companies cannot charge women more than men for the same health plan Insurers are required to provide a basic set of benefits including maternity care, pediatric care and contraception.
+Women's Health Care Insurance companies cannot charge women more than men for the same health plan.
+Insurers are required to provide a basic set of benefits including maternity care, pediatric care. and contraception.
 Insurance companies would still be banned from charging women more.
 States could seek waivers to allow insurers to drop some basic benefits, such as maternity care and contraceptives.
 Insurance companies would still be banned from charging women more.
 States could seek waivers to allow insurers to drop some basic benefits, such as maternity care and contraceptives.